 Extend your time in New Orleans

 There is so much to see in New Orleans!
 Why not extend your stay with special hotel rates and some activity recommendations?
-We boast the award-winning World War II Museum, great boutique shopping along Magazine Street, Swamp Boat and bayou tours, Cooking Classes and much, much more!
+We boast the award-winning World War II Museum (worth two days visit alone), great boutique shopping along Magazine Street, lovely art galleries along Julia street, Swamp Boat and bayou tours, and much, much more!

 A $500 per person deposit will hold your space.
 Please use the link above or below to access our secure online shopping cart.
 If you'd like to reserve over the phone, we'd be happy to talk to you and can be reached at either (504) 267-2057 or (800) 734-1192.